 Which services are eligible for an exemption?
 Are eligible services defined by CPT code?
 How do exemptions apply to prescription drugs?

 Eligible services are defined based on the list of services subject to preauthorization.
-Issuers are required to publish these lists on their websites, consistent with 28 TAC§19.1718(j) and SB 1742 from 2019 (86R).
+Issuers are required to publish these lists on their websites, consistent with 28 TAC §19.1718(j) and SB 1742 from 2019 (86R).
 The list will vary by each health benefit plan issuer; TDI does not restrict how issuers define preauthorization requirements.

 If an exempted service transitions into a more complicated service, additional services or surgery, will the exemption continue to apply?

-An exemption applies only to the specified service See Insurance Code §4201.653 and 28 TAC §19.1730(7).
+An exemption applies only to the specified health care service See Insurance Code §4201.653 and 28 TAC §19.1730(7).

 Timeframes for exemptions and rescissions